Off the Beaten Track

 We woke up the next day to the sounds of the sea and the morning sun warming our tent.
-Despite the likelihood of strong northeastern winds, we decided to take advantage of being at the top of the island and to take our chances checking out Corralejo on the northeast coast.
+Despite the likelihood of strong northeastern winds, we were already near the top of the island and decided to take our chances checking out Corralejo on the northeast coast.

-Unfortunately, it didn’t take long to realize that the weather wasn’t going to be in our favor.
+Unfortunately, it didn’t take long to realize that the weather wasn’t going to play nicely with us.
 Although the sun was warm, the winds were fierce, agitating the water with choppy waves and blowing a thick layer of sand and dust a foot above the dunes, covering the road and forcing us to roll our windows up.

 The views along the northern highway were spectacular and nearby Isla de Lobos looked close enough to reach out and touch.
 Soon enough we reached Corralejo Natural Park and my memories were drawn back to the first time I saw the Moroccan desert – layer upon layer of dunes as far as the eye could see.